gvwilson/sensibleadventures/nardica/nardica.md

 A fractal-patterned fence surrounded the governor's mansion.
 Its single gate swung open as they approached.
-The armored bot pulled to the side to let the bus go through, but the Marines stayed beside them right up to the circular turnaround in front of the mansion's main entrance.
+The G-80 pulled to the side to let the bus go through, but the Marines stayed beside them right up to the circular turnaround in front of the mansion's main entrance.
 A triangular diamond wedge glistened in the center of the turnaround,